Bugates/Formula-One-Race-winner-predictor-100-accuracy-/README.md

 # 🏎️ Formula 1 Winner Classification

 This project uses Formula 1 World Championship data to predict whether a driver finishes **first** in a race based on features like pit stop duration, laps, and age.
-A simple **logistic regression** model is implemented from scratch in NumPy, with custom train/test splitting based on race grouping.
+A simple **logistic regression** model is implemented from scratch in NumPy, with custom train/test splitting based on race grouping and gained 100% accuracy.

 ---